Apollo 1: Other oxygen incidents

-Several fires in high-oxygen test environments had occurred before the Apollo fire.
+Fires in high-oxygen test environments had occurred before the Apollo fire.
 In 1962, USAF Colonel B. Dean Smith was conducting a test of the Gemini space suit with a colleague in a pure oxygen chamber at Brooks Air Force Base in San Antonio, Texas, when a fire broke out, destroying the chamber.
 Smith and his partner narrowly escaped.
 On November 17, 1962, a fire broke out in a chamber at the Navy's Air Crew Equipment Laboratory during a pure oxygen test.
-The fire was started because a faulty ground wire arced onto nearby insulation.
+The fire started when a faulty ground wire arced onto insulation.
 After attempts to extinguish the fire by smothering it, the crew escaped the chamber with minor burns across large parts of their bodies.
 On February 16, 1965, United States Navy Divers Fred Jackson and John Youmans were killed in a decompression chamber fire at the Experimental Diving Unit in Washington, D.C., shortly after additional oxygen was added to the chamber's atmospheric mix.

-In addition to fires with personnel present, the Apollo Environmental Control System experienced several accidents from 1964 to 1966 due to various hardware malfunctions.
-Notable is the April 28, 1966, fire, as the subsequent investigation found that several new measures should be taken to avoid fires, including improved selection of materials and that ESC and Command Module circuits have a potential for arcing or short circuits.
+In addition to fires with personnel present, the Apollo Environmental Control System experienced accidents from 1964 to 1966 due to hardware malfunctions.
+Notable is the April 28, 1966, fire, as the investigation found that new measures should be taken to avoid fires, including improved selection of materials, and that environmental control system (ECS) and Command Module circuits have a potential for arcing or short circuits.

-Other oxygen fire occurrences are documented in reports archived in the National Air and Space Museum, such as:
+Other oxygen fire occurrences are documented in reports archived in the National Air and Space Museum, including: